mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 Lessons Learned
 ---

 * **If you're motivated to move a player, get a deal done.** Don't be so concerned with squeezing every last bit of value out of him.
 You may have to accept less than the "market value", but it's important to realize that market value differs from league to league.
-A fantasy league isn't like a stock market since there are only a few potential buyers.
+A fantasy league isn't like a stock market - there are only a few potential buyers.
 * **When evaluating your past trades, be process-driven, not results-driven.** The Hopkins trade may look okay now knowing who I would've taken with those first round picks, but that doesn't mean it was a good trade.
 I should have waited until closer to the rookie draft to trade those picks away.
 * **Avoid trading for veterans before the NFL Draft**.
 Veterans rarely gain much value after the draft, but they can lose a ton of it.
 I liked Paul Richardson and Kenny Stills and likely could have gotten them for cheaper than I did had I waited until after the NFL Draft to trade for them.
 * **Have fun.** This sounds corny, but it's huge for me, especially with a relatively low-stakes dynasty team.
 Lately, I'm finding myself moving more towards DFS and best ball leagues and away from the more high-maintenance, low-ROI redraft and dynasty leagues.
 However, this league is still my favorite and I think that's because I'm having a lot of fun rebuilding this team.
 If you don't enjoy owning a team, mix things up.
 Trade for a stud WR you really want to own.
 Blow your team up and rebuild.
 Do something to make it fun to own that team.